IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 Tutorials on how to create a Module and install it into an Application.

-Modules are the building blocks for how to automate your infrastructural and architectural patterns
+Modules are the building blocks for how to automate your infrastructural and architectural patterns.